 A traumatic brain injury can severely affect a person’s social skills and their ability to connect with others.
+Poor social skills after brain injury can impact a person’s self-esteem.
+They might struggle to maintain friendships or be challenged to make new ones.

-That’s why re-learning social communication skills after brain injury is so crucial during recovery.
-Not only does it ward off negative feelings of isolation, it also helps improve overall quality of life.
+This can lead to isolation and a sense of failure, which can lead to depression.
+That’s why re-learning social skills after brain injury is so crucial during recovery.
+Not only does it ward off potential isolation, it also helps improve one’s overall quality of life.

 What are Social Communication Skills?